 24 Provide horses for Paul so that he may be taken safely to Governor Felix.”
 Matthew 23:23

-It seems these historians didn't write anything because they had already passed away, so the second and third century story writing of the New Testament could be done.
-There would be no witnesses for several generations to refute the story.
+It seems these historians didn't write anything because they had already passed away in the first part of the first century.
+So the third century story writing of the New Testament was done. ???
+There would be no witnesses for several centuries to refute the story telling.

 These known histornians were : Apollonius, Appian, Appion of Alexandria, Arrian, Aulus Gellius, Columella, Damis, Dio Chrysostom, Dion Pruseus, Epicetus, Favorinus, Florus Lucius, Hermogones Silus Italicus, Josephus, Justus of Tiberius, Juvenal, Lucanus, Lucian, Lysias, Martial, Paterculus, Pausanias, Persuis, Petronius, Phaedrus, Philo-judaeus, Phlegon, Pliny the Elder, Pliny the Younger, Plutarch, Pomponius Mela, Ptolemy, Quintilian, Quintius Curtius, Seneca, Statius, Suetonius, Tacitus, Theon of Smyrna, Valerius Flaccus, and Valerius Maximus.